Spyro

-Spyro is a video game series which features the main protagonist of the same name, a dragon.
-Since the series' introduction in 1998 with Sony's PlayStation game Spyro the Dragon, there have been numerous sequels and a reboot trilogy.
-Originally published by Sony Computer Entertainment and created by Insomniac Games, the franchise has changed hands and developers numerous times before the rights to the intellectual property were acquired by Activision in 2008.
+Spyro is a platform game series originally created by Insomniac Games as an exclusive for Sony's PlayStation console.
+The series features the adventures of the titular character, a young purple dragon.
+Since the series' introduction in 1998, there have been numerous sequels and a reboot trilogy.
+The series was originally produced by Universal Interactive, later became known as Vivendi Games; the rights to the intellectual property were acquired by Activision after its merge with Vivendi in 2008.

-A collection of remakes of the original Spyro PlayStation trilogy called Spyro Reignited Trilogy, developed by Toys for Bob, was released for the PlayStation 4 and Xbox One in November 2018, and later for Microsoft Windows and Nintendo Switch in September 2019.
+The series went dormant for a decade, until a collection of remakes of the original Spyro PlayStation trilogy called Spyro Reignited Trilogy, developed by Toys for Bob, was released for the PlayStation 4 (also playable on PlayStation 5 through backward compatibility) and Xbox One in November 2018, and later for Microsoft Windows and Nintendo Switch in September 2019.